wp-plugins/wangguard/readme.txt

 = WordPress Simple Features =

+ * NEW gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
+ * New optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
+ * NEW Full Statistics
+ * NEW Added the ability to flag a user as "Not Splogger"
  * Wizard for detect and eliminate Sploggers
  * Mark as Splogger from post list

 = WordPress Mu (WPMU) Features =

+ * NEW gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
+ * New optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
+ * NEW Full Statistics
+ * NEW Added the ability to flag a user as "Not Splogger"
  * Wizard for detect and eliminate Sploggers
  * Mark as Splogger from post list
  * Protect all registration pages from All blogs (Activated sitewide)

 = WordPress Multisite (WP3) Features =

+ * NEW gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
+ * New optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
+ * NEW Full Statistics
+ * NEW Added the ability to flag a user as "Not Splogger"
  * Wizard for detect and eliminate Sploggers
  * Mark as Splogger from post list
  * Add a "Report blog and author" on every blog